TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/01000_introduction.md

 - *Ethernet Firmware* enables multi-core architectures where network data can be steered towards processing cores by means of classification of network traffic based on packet characteristics like L2/L3 header.
-- *Ethernet Firmware* offers switch resident protocols via NDK.
+- *Ethernet Firmware* offers switch resident protocols via lwIP stack.
 - *Ethernet Firmware* is configurable programmatically via software API from remote client cores or runtime via network with a GUI host application.
 - *Ethernet Firmware* offers a debug infrastructure to dump DMA statistics,